skinnylatte/newpop/src/posts/2026-03-13-visa-to-green-card-journey.md

 The general rules were:

-1. Keep employment stable enough to avoid falling off the legal cliff.
+1. Keep employment stable enough to avoid being in a position where we had to leave suddenly
-2. Plan around the 60-day layoff clock.
+2. Plan around the 60-day layoff clock: if that could not be avoided, we needed to have a backup plan immediately
-3. Retain excellent legal counsel.
-4. Keep personal copies of everything.
+3. Retain excellent legal counsel: your employer's attorney isn't *your* attorney, so best to get yourself one, even if it's expensive, it's worth every penny
+4. Keep personal copies of everything: every visa stamp, every passport, every I-539, every I-797C, every communication from USCIS (all of these acronyms will make sense to you when you are in the process)
-5. Budget for filing costs, travel, and uncertainty.
+5. Budget for filing costs, travel, and uncertainty: a few times, we had to leave the U.S. to get back to Singapore to get a new visa by a specific time.
-6. Use all of my American paid vacation time (I was lucky to have jobs with paid vacation time!) to return to Singapore to procure new visas, visa stamps, stay in status always and never overstay
+6. Use almost all of my American paid vacation time (I was lucky to have jobs with paid vacation time!) to return to Singapore to procure new visas, visa stamps, stay in status always and never overstay

-We always had to prepare enough resources to retain my own immigration counsel.
+On 3: we always had to prepare enough resources to retain my own immigration counsel.
 Immigration attorneys provided by employers are there to provide immigration advice primarily for your employer: they don't need to have your best interests at heart.
 I needed someone whose only job was to watch out for our *immigration interests* and *our household's stability*.
 That was money well spent, because when it came time to do the 'adjustment of status', we could show that we followed the law and did everything right.
 This would have been extraordinarily difficult without additional counsel.

 For the first few years, our lives were defined by the work visa renewal grind.
 Your mileage may vary, as if you're on an O-1, H-1B or L-1, it might feel less.. grindy.
 (The tradeoff of getting an 'easy' work visa is also that I had to spend more time and resources getting it renewed more often, as it was much, much shorter.
 They were valid for 18 months at a time, and you get 'stamped in' to the country for 12.)

 For this entire period of 7 and a half years, we lived on one income.
 My spouse could not legally work during this stretch.
 We knew this going in, and we planned around it: she completed college and grad school while we lived frugally in our Tenderloin apartment.
 We traveled mostly by transit and on foot and bike.

 Now that we no longer have those job restrictions, she can take any job in her field.
 Just in time, too.
-As a newly minted psychotherapist, she has plenty of job opportunities in the Bay Area.
+As a newly minted psychotherapist, she has plenty of job opportunities in the Bay Area that she now does not need a visa for.

-We did everything 'right', and it's still the hardest thing we've ever done: logistically and emotionally.
+We did everything 'right'.
+I'm proud of it.
+But it's still one of the hardest things we've ever done logistically and emotionally.
+Many days, I felt like giving up.

 ## Privilege, randomness, and injustice